filamentgroup/loadCSS/README.md

 ```

 - `media`: You can optionally pass a string to the media argument to set the `media=""` of the stylesheet - the default value is `all`.
-- `callback` (deprecated): pass an onload callback.
-Instead of using this callback, we recommend binding an onload handler to the returned `link` element by using the [`onloadCSS` function](https://github.com/filamentgroup/loadCSS/blob/master/onloadCSS.js) in this repo.

 #### Using with `onload`

-Include [`onloadCSS` function](https://github.com/filamentgroup/loadCSS/blob/master/onloadCSS.js) on your page.
+Onload listener support with `link` elements is spotty, so if you need to add an onload callback, include [`onloadCSS` function](https://github.com/filamentgroup/loadCSS/blob/master/onloadCSS.js) on your page and use the `onloadCSS` function:

 ``` javascript
 function onloadCSS( ss, callback ){ ... }